 In women, most people know this hormone as their primary sex hormone.
 Besides this it also has other roles in the female body.
 For example, it helps develop and maintain the reproductive system and female features like the breast and pubic hair (3).

 In men, this hormone is used in the production of sperm (3).
-However, too much of it may slow down sperm production and cause men to have bigger breasts than usual (3).
-Estrogen is also responsible for cognitive health, the cardiovascular system, and bone health (3).
+However, too much of it may cause infertility, erectile dysfunction or cause men to have bigger breasts than usual (3).
+Estrogen is also involved in cognitive health, the cardiovascular system, and bone health (3).

 Levels Of Estrogen